MarioPasc/FISRG-for-Automated-Lesion-After-Stroke-Segmentation-in-MRI/README.md

 ## Contact
-For any queries, please reach out to [mario.pg02@gmail.com].
+For any queries, please reach out to my [LinkedIn](https://www.linkedin.com/in/mario-pascual-gonzalez).